Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/configuring_an_okta_idp.md

 Set up a domain in the Amplify Platform.

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Navigate to Organization - Settings - **Identity Platform**.
-If you do not see the **Identity Provider** tab, you do not have the correct subscription and you can contact the Amplify Platform team to enable this functionality.
+If you do not see the **Identity Provider** menu, you do not have the correct subscription and you can contact the Amplify Platform team to enable this functionality.
 When you access the  *Identity Provider* page in the Platform for the first time, you will see a message that the organization is currently using the Amplify Platform for authentication.
 3. Add a domain and make sure it has been Verified.
 Refer to [Managing Domains](/docs/management_guide/configuring_and_managing_identity_providers/managing_domains/) to add a domain and verify ownership.

 ## Setup Okta IdP